- Plan your day

 - Schools and colleges

-The Michael Beetham Conservation Centre, located at our Cosford site, is responsible for aircraft and artefacts in the Museum and those on loan.
+The Michael Beetham Conservation Centre, located at our Cosford site, is responsible for aircraft and large 3-D artefacts in the Museum and those on loan.
 A world centre of excellence, its primary function includes care, conservation and restoration of the National Collection along with the movement or suspension of aircraft or large exhibits.

-Carried out by some 20 professional technicians and apprentices, the work is ably supported by dedicated and trained volunteers.
-Past and present projects include the recently completed Sopwith Dolphin, a Vickers Wellington Mk10B bomber, a rare Handley Page Hampden TB and the recovered German Dornier 17Z Light/Fast Bomber.
+The work is carried out by 10 professional technicians, who are ably supported by dedicated and trained volunteers, some 50 in number.
+Past and present projects include the Sopwith Dolphin, Supermarine Spitfire XIX, a Vickers Wellington Mk10B bomber, a rare Handley Page Hampden TB1 and the recovered German Dornier 17Z Light/Fast Bomber.
 The team were involved in the recent multi-million pound redevelopment at our London site.

 Every project is a challenge, a journey back through time, utilising old or forgotten skills to repair, restore or replicate the original.
 Such skills were becoming lost, but the Museum has, through the dedication of the MBCC, rejuvenated and retained many through innovative and award-winning schemes.
 Currently employing six apprentices on an advance modern apprenticeship, the scheme has won numerous national and regional awards over the years.
-The MBCC and apprenticeship scheme enjoy a great relationship with the Wolverhampton College, who provide the courses and the Rotary Club of Wolverhampton who hold an annual Apprentice of the Year 2012, awarded to Nathan Pugh.
+The MBCC and apprenticeship scheme enjoy a great relationship with the Wolverhampton College, who provide the courses and the Rotary Club of Wolverhampton who hold an annual Apprentice of the Year award dinner.

 The MBCC is a fascinating place, full of atmosphere, dedication and a passion for preserving our National Military Aviation Heritage.
 With it being an engineering environment it is rarely open to visitors, but we do have an annual Open Week held annually in November.